BurtonRTestAccnt/case-test/README.md

 # case-test
-An OpenFaaS function to test OpenFaaS-Cloud with different case user names.
+A test OpenFaaS function to test OpenFaaS-Cloud with different case user names.